AloisSeckar/demos-java/README.md

 Examples:

-- `--jdk=24,25 --code-only` - run only demos that contain an actual code from Java 24 or 25
+- `--jdk=25,26 --code-only` - run only demos that contain an actual code from Java 25 and 26
 - `--jdk=21 --skip-links` - run only JEPs finalized in Java 21 (no link to newer JEP variant)
 - `--only=521` - run only demo for JEP 521